amine-chaabouni/pointcloud_registration_two_plane_base/README.md

    mutual.
 5. This implementation aims at registering point clouds taken by sensors correctly oriented on the Z axis.
 As such, we force the rotation to be only on the Z axis.
+6. A loop over the parameters (voxel_size, minimum number of points per voxel, planarity score) is implemented in `main.cpp` and the result that aligns the most planes in the two clouds is selected.
+(This point has not shown any improvement in the tried results).

 ### Justification of the changes